abhinandanramesh/Android-Notification-using-Google-Cloud-Messaging/README.md

 Tweak the allowed number of users parameter in the gcmdemoapp-AppEngine/src/com/gcmdemoapp/MessageEndPoint.java class.
 Currently, I have configured the allowed number of users to 100.
 1000 is the limit however though.

 Add annotations for the cloud end points as needed.

+I have automated the process of GCM registration along with the Google sign in process.
+Add the corresponding Google Play Services library for the sign-in.
+Please use the library as I have uploaded for the java files to compile to compile without any overhead.
+Add the necessary dependencies if the latest version is used.

+The notification is built and handled using notification builder in the onmessage handler in GCMIntentService.java